MartinPankraz/DSAGTechXChange25/5-mastering-the-migration-from-sap-idm-to-entra/student/README.md

 ## 3. Let's get started!
 > [!IMPORTANT]
 > Choose your user account for the requestor and approver in the scenario.
 Please follow the instructor's guidance to pick a number from 41 to 70.
 This ensures that that your work does not interfere with another student's work in the session.
-So let's say you are assinged to number *50*, please always use the accounts **user50@bestruncorp.onmicrosoft.com* for logging in as the requestor, and *approver50@bestruncorp.onmicrosoft.com* as the approver in the scenario.
+Let's say you are assinged to number *50*: Please use the accounts **user50@bestruncorp.onmicrosoft.com* for logging in as the requestor, and *approver50@bestruncorp.onmicrosoft.com* as the approver in the scenario.
+You will receive the password for the accounts from the instructor.

 This hands-on session implements a complete end-to-end IAM workflow scenario with the following exercises:
 1. [Testing access to SAP BTP before requesting the access package](./ex1/ex1.md)